I’m back with a new recipe … and a few helpful hints for those of you who are new to baking.

 - Turbinado Sugar, (raw sugar) for serving

-To begin, in a large saucepan, heat the heavy cream, vanilla bean and seeds over medium high heat, stir occasionally until it simmers.
+To begin, in a large saucepan, heat the heavy cream, vanilla bean and seeds over medium heat, stir occasionally until it simmers.
 (Simmer means that it will just begin to boil) Remove from heat once it simmers and let it sit for about 30 minutes.
+(This step is infusing the cream with the vanilla flavor, don’t rush it.)
 It’s time to PREHAT your oven to 300.
 I always use the convection setting as it allows for a more even temperature.
 You can also start to boil your 8 cups of water for your water bath at this point.

 While the cream and vanilla are infusing, I move onto the next step of separating out my 8 yolks into a mixing bowl.